Thirtynader/Thirtynader-SessionLines/README.md

 🚨 **The integrated alert feature ensures you are notified instantly**, so you never miss a potential setup — even when you're away from the screen.

+📊 In many cases, when price reaches one of these session zones, you’ll observe a **clear behavioral shift** in the market — such as:
+- A reversal in trend direction
+- A turning point in market cycles
+- The beginning of a breakout move

+These moments can provide early entry or exit signals for high-probability trades.

 ---

 ## 📦 Installation